31 Building Machine Learning Models

 In this case, predict is simply computing

-\[ \hat{p}(\mathbf{x}) = g^{-1}\left(\hat{\beta}_0 + \hat{\beta}_1 x_1 + \hat{\beta}_2 x_2 \right) \text{ with } g(p) = \log\frac{p}{1-p} \implies g^{-1}(\mu) = \frac{1}{1-e^{-\mu}} \]
+\[ \hat{p}(\mathbf{x}) = g^{-1}\left(\hat{\beta}_0 + \hat{\beta}_1 x_1 + \hat{\beta}_2 x_2 \right) \text{ with } g(p) = \log\frac{p}{1-p} \implies g^{-1}(\mu) = \frac{1}{1+e^{-\mu}} \]

 for the x_1 and x_2 in the test set mnist_27$test.
 With these estimates in place, we can make our predictions and compute our accuracy:

 However, note that predict does not always return objects of the same type; it depends on what type of object it is applied to.
-To learn about the specifics, you need to look at the help file specific for the type of fit object that is being used.
+To learn about the specifics, you need to look at the help file specific to the type of fit object that is being used.

 ?predict.glm